 Are you looking to begin using a biography project?
 Perhaps you are just looking for something better than you already use.
 If so, this is the resource you NEED!
 It is a total game changer!

 - This resource is differentiated so all of your students will feel successful.

-- It makes a challenging concept accessible for students.
+- The resource makes a challenging concept accessible for students.

 - It offers opportunities to practice important skills without them even realizing it.

 - It facilitates a fun learning experience for students.